DavidPeicho/davidpeicho.github.io/content/blog/unity-swift-integration/index.md

 As you can see, Unity doesn't display **anything**.
 However, looking at the console we can see it running.

-It looks like Unity needs some delay before we can show it.
-I haven't figure out why yet.
-Maybe the framework re-create a view asynchroneously.
-I can't tell for now.
-I will definitely update this blog post whenever I find the answer.
+It looks like Unity needs some delay after it's instanciaed and before it can show up.
+I haven't figure out why yet; maybe the framework re-create a view asynchroneously.
+I will definitely update this blog post whenever I have the answer.

 In the meantime, you can fix this issue by adding a small delay on the main thread: